-Make no mistakes about it, you can’t successfully build a brand awareness without spending money.
+Make no mistakes about it; you can’t successfully build brand awareness without spending money.
 Be ready to spend both time and money.
 That’s how startups can make an impact today and in years to come.

-We all know that social media was designed to help us share, connect, communicate, and help one another.
+We all know that social media are here to help us share, connect, communicate, and help one another.

 That’s the essence.

-As a startup, what better ways can you utilize in order to help people, other than using your product, services, ideas, and your content.
+As a startup, what better ways can you utilize to help people, other than using your product, services, ideas, and content.